 We are a modern and agile firm and see ourselves not as distant learned colleagues but as hands-on, commercially minded and solutions-driven partners to our clients with a quick, open and direct communication style.
 Our clients include national and international companies, publicly held corporations and family businesses as well as public law institutions and private clients.

 We specialize in corporate and commercial law, banking and finance, technology and data, intellectual property, regulated industries and competition, dispute resolution and tax law.
 In the technology and data fields we have earned a reputation as one of Switzerland’s premier firms.
 We have been the first firm in Switzerland, and remain one of the few, with a strong practice in all data-heavy areas including privacy, IT, and investigations and white-collar.

-Our data protection team includes 6 partners and 11 additional fee earners across our offices.
-The team is headed by David Vasella and Jürg Schneider, two of the most respected and experienced Swiss data protection lawyers.
+Our data protection team includes 7 partners and 11 additional fee earners across our offices.
+The team is headed by David Vasella, one of the most respected and experienced Swiss data protection lawyers.
 We advise clients from all sectors on data protection and privacy, including technology, financial services, health care, insurance, media, retail, food and drink producers, transport, energy, credit information, charities, sport, education, construction and real estate, and industry.
 We provide advice, help with compliance implementations, conduct investigations, and represent clients before courts and data protection authorities.
-A particular focus continues to be compliance with the GDPR by international groups headquartered in Switzerland, and by Swiss members of international groups, and we are now helping clients comply with the revised Swiss Data Protection Act that will come into force in 2022.
+A particular focus continues to be compliance with the GDPR by international groups headquartered in Switzerland, and by Swiss members of international groups, and we are now helping clients comply with the revised Swiss Data Protection Act that is expected to come into force in 2022 or early 2023.